MKMakerSpace/mkmakerspace.github.io/cnc-router/index.md

 **Additional ‘M’ codes (Miscellaneous functions) may also be included in the program.**  For example: M106 PO will switch the spindle and the dust extraction system on;  M107 PO will switch them off.

 **Please ask a person familiar with G code programming to review your program before loading and running it on the machine.**
+-->

-The machine is relatively simple to use but can pose a danger to those who are not familiar with its operation.
+**The machine is relatively simple to use but can pose a danger to those who are not familiar with its operation.
+The folling rules MUST be adhered to when using the machine:**

 HEARING AND EYE PROTECTION ARE REQUIRED TO OPERATE OR OBSERVE THIS EQUIPMENT WHEN RUNNING.